Drug And Alcohol Addiction In Morgantown, West Virginia

 You have options.
 Talk about them with a treatment provider today.

 The Opioid Epidemic and WVU Treatment

-In response to the growing number of substance use disorders among the student and general population of Morgantown, WVU is making it a focus to provide adequate treatment for both city and state residents.
-In the past, the Department of Behavioral Medicine and Psychiatry concentrated mainly on alcohol and illicit substance abuse, but is now switching focus to a much bigger threat: opioids.
+In response to the growing number of SUDs among the student and general population of Morgantown, WVU is making it a focus to provide adequate treatment for both city and state residents.
+In the past, the Department of Behavioral Medicine and Psychiatry concentrated mainly on alcohol and illicit substance abuse, but is now switching focus to a much bigger threat: Opioids.
 Opioids are a classification of drugs that are derived from, or a synthetic version of, opium.
-Opioids are considered to be both extremely addictive and easily accessible, as many prescribed pain management medications are opioids.
-The entire country is currently undergoing a national epidemic, as opioids were responsible for over 75% of all overdose deaths in the United States in 2016.
+Opioids are considered to be both extremely addictive and easily accessible, as many prescribed pain management medications are Opioids.
+The entire country is currently undergoing a national epidemic, as Opioids were responsible for over 75% of all overdose deaths in the United States in 2016.

 Additionally, WVU has funded a new inpatient residential drug treatment facility in Monongalia County that will be the first of its kind in the state.
 WVU Medicine will lease and operate the facility, which will have 32 residential treatment beds and 12 detox beds.
 The University hopes to lead West Virginia in the fight against addiction and that others will follow suit.

 West Virginia leads the nation in children removed from the home and is 48th in children in congregate care.
 Officials are contributing the increase of misplaced children in part to the drug epidemic, as about 80% of children being removed are coming from homes with substance abuse issues.
 Children going into the West Virginia foster-care system are younger with more physical and behavioral issues than ever previously seen before.